Excreta

 Therefore, nurses are advised to use judgement in determining optimal duration for PPE.

-As a general guide, the duration of PPE should be 3-5 times the t1⁄2.
+As a general guide, the duration for wearing PPE should be 3-5 times the t1⁄2.
 Where data not provided, 4 times the t1⁄2 was used.

 Monoclonal antibodies are not excreted via the same pathways as small molecule drugs.
 Note that excretion of the linked portion of conjugated MAbs is also highly variable.
 For a general discussion on monoclonal antibodies within the context of hazardous drug safety, click here.
 Conjugated MAbs are included below where data exists for the unlinked drug.